nictki/Battmon/Battmon/README.md

    	is-local = TRUE
    	...

-but, if you don't use *KIT soft, then be sure, that you can execute pm-suspend, pm-hibernate and shutdown with root privileges `sudo foo`.
+but, if you don't use *KIT soft, then be sure, that you can execute pm-suspend, pm-hibernate and shutdown with root privileges `sudo "foo"`.

 ## How to run:
 Make battmon executable: